nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2: Computer Memory Systems.md

 The main advantage of virtually addressed cache is speed.
 Because the cache controller does not have to wait on the MMU to translate the supplied address before checking for a hit, the needed information can be accessed more quickly when a hit occurs.
 Misses can likewise be detected and the required main memory access started almost immediately.
 The address translation in the MMU can proceed in parallel with the cache controller's determination of hit vs miss, with translation being aborted in the event of a hit.
 Another advantage is consistency of cache behavior.
 Because cache access patterns depend on the virtual addresses used by the program and because these are the same from one run to the next, identical runs will result in identical cache usage patterns and thus identical hit ratios.

 Physically addressed caches may cause programs to exhibit performance variations between otherwise identical runs.
 This is because the OS may load the same program at different physical addresses depending on extraneous factors, such as other programs already in memory.
 This means the cache tags and indices for different runs may be different and may lead to a different pattern of hits, misses, and line replacements.
-In a set-associative or especially a direct-mapped cache, different addresses can result in different patterns of contentino and significantly affect the hit ratio.
+In a set-associative or especially a direct-mapped cache, different addresses can result in different patterns of contention and significantly affect the hit ratio.
 In addition to variations in performance, physically addressed caches are not quite as fast in the best case because the address translation must be completed before the cache lookup can begin.

 Despite these disadvantges, sometimes physically addressed cache is preferable, or necessary.
 Because all the cache tags and indices are based on a single, physical address space rather than a virtual address space for each process, information can be left in a pyiscally addressed cache when a task switch occurs.
 In a virtually addressed cache, we would have to worry about address
 $n$